 Prior to serving in elected office, Ansari worked as a senior policy advisor on the climate action teams of both U.N.
 Secretaries General Ban Ki-Moon and Antonio Guterres, as well as principal advisor to former UN climate chief Christiana Figueres at Mission 2020.
+She earned her bachelor’s degree from Stanford University and her master’s from the University of Cambridge.

 City of Phoenix, Council Office